QEMU

-QEMU (Quick EMUlator) is a free and open-source emulator.
-It emulates the machine's processor through dynamic binary translation and provides a set of different hardware and device models for the machine, enabling it to run a variety of guest operating systems.
-It can interoperate with Kernel-based Virtual Machine (KVM) to run virtual machines at near-native speed.
-QEMU can also do emulation for user-level processes, allowing applications compiled for one architecture to run on another.
+The Quick Emulator (QEMU) is a free and open-source emulator that uses dynamic binary translation to emulate a computer's processor; that is, it translates the emulated binary codes to an equivalent binary format which is executed by the machine.
+It provides a variety of hardware and device models for the virtual machine, enabling it to run different guest operating systems.
+QEMU can be used with a Kernel-based Virtual Machine (KVM) to emulate hardware at near-native speeds.
+Additionally, it supports user-level processes, allowing applications compiled for one processor architecture to run on another.

+QEMU supports the emulation of x86, ARM, PowerPC, RISC-V, and other architectures.

 Licensing

-QEMU was written by Fabrice Bellard and is free software, mainly licensed under the GNU General Public License (GPL for short).
-Various parts are released under the BSD license, GNU Lesser General Public License (LGPL) or other GPL-compatible licenses.
+QEMU is free software developed by Fabrice Bellard.
+Different components of QEMU are licensed under the GNU General Public License (GPL), BSD license, GNU Lesser General Public License (LGPL), or other GPL-compatible licenses.